SagarMaheshwary/Employee/readme.md

 ### Changes that have been made in public folder

-- some css
+- some css.

 ### Views that have been created

-- auth in layouts
-- index , show views in auth
+- reset password in auth.

 ### Views that have been modified

-- sideNav for adding auth routes and dropdown.
+- sideNav for adding icons.
+- navbar for changing dropdown for showing username instead of full name.

 ### Controllers that have been created

-- AuthController
+- None

 ### Controllers that have been modified

-- All controllers have been modified for adding auth middleware
+- AuthController for reset Password

 ### Models that have been created